-If you buy a three-year subscription, it works out to an inexpensive £2.10 a month.
-An annual subscription costs £55.08, and is around what you’d expect for a good quality VPN service, although its £10.29 monthly subscription is a little steep.
-There’s a seven-day free trial if you want to try out the service at no cost.
+If you buy a three-year subscription, it works out at an inexpensive £2.10 a month.
+At £55.08, an annual subscription is around what you’d expect for a good-quality VPN service, but the £10.29 monthly subscription is a little steep.
+There’s a one-day free trial – it used to be seven days – if you want to try out the service at no cost.

 CyberGhost – Performance